Key Stage 2

 River Discovery Day (pdf) A full day of river themed activities, indoors and outdoors

 Seashore Activities - Rock pooling, beach art, walks, village studies in Robin Hood's Bay.
 These can be stand alone activities or can be combined to make a full day.

-River Investigation (pdf) Half day session working in a small tributary of the River Esk.
+River Investigation (pdf) A two and a half hour session working in a small tributary of the River Esk.
 Combine with other activities to make a full day visit.

 Classifying and Identifying Animals (pdf) An indoor session lasting an hour and a half which includes the 'Battle of the Beasts' team quiz, a giant floor ID key for moorland birds and working in teams to design a new bird adapted to a particular habitat.
 Combine with other activities to make a full day.

 Animals and Adaptations (pdf) An indoor session lasting an hour and a half, handling a range of stuffed animals & birds looking at similarities, differences and adaptations.
 Combine with other activities to make a full day.

-Quest for the Lost Words (pdf) New for 2019 and linked to the best selling book.
+Quest for the Lost Words (pdf) A full day linked to the best selling book.
 A guided walk through different habitats searching for the lost words and writing our own poetry.

-Nocturnal Animals (pdf) A range of sensory activities and games, indoors and outdoors, to learn how nocturnal animals use senses and adaptations to find their prey and avoid becoming another's prey.
+Nocturnal Animals (pdf) A full day incorporating a range of sensory activities and games, indoors and outdoors, to learn how nocturnal animals use senses and adaptations to find their prey and avoid becoming another's prey.

 Evolution (pdf) An indoor session lasting two and a half hours (with a break), which can be used as an introduction to evolution, or as reinforcement of previous learning.
 Combine with other activities to make a full day.

-River Investigation (pdf) Half day session working in a small tributary of the River Esk.
+River Investigation (pdf) A two and a hour session working in a small tributary of the River Esk.
 Combine with other activities to make a full day.

 Map Skills (pdf) Indoor & outdoor session lasting and hour and a half including use of maps, point to point navigating and team orienteering trail in the grounds of the centre.
 Works well will compass skills and/or the moorland walk.

 Compass Skills (pdf) An outdoor session lasting an hour.
 Learn to walk on a compass bearing using a compass course in the grounds of the centre.
 Works well with map skills and/or the moorland walk.

 Danby Settlement Study(pdf) An outdoor session lasting two and a half hours.
 Assess the function of Danby village by recording services & facilities on a base map, then discuss options for a new development in the village.
 Includes a walk from the centre to the village and back.

-Discover the First Railways (pdf) A walk from Goathland to Grosmont following the route of George Stephenson's original railway line of 1836, includes resources and activities to do along the way.
+Discover the First Railways (pdf) A full days walk from Goathland to Grosmont following the route of George Stephenson's original railway line of 1836, includes resources and activities to do along the way.

 Farms to Furnaces (pdf) A history discovery day based in the scenic village of Grosmont.
 Through hands-on, fun activities children discover how Grosmont changed from a tiny farming community into a hive of industry in Victorian times.